Honduran literature: The Generation from the Dictatorship/The Generation of 35 (1933–1949)

 Honduran culture throughout the 1930s to the 1950s centralized around the Tiburcio Carias Dictatorship.
 Within this political climate emerged the Generation of Authors from Honduras named "The Generation from the Dictatorship/The Generation of 35" named specifically after the time period.
 Unlike earlier authors from Honduras, this generation of authors connected with the reality of the Honduran everyday lives living in a society centralized on a political economy dominated by a foreign capitalist monopoly.
-During this historical period the Honduran economy was ran by banana plantations.
+During this historical period the Honduran economy was run by banana plantations.
 Consequently, much of the writing from this time period was influenced by this socioeconomic atmosphere.
 Specifically, this generation of authors was said to be born from Honduran magazine titled Tegucigalpa ran by Alejandro Castro.
 Author's from this generation are described by their lyrical tone and political themes.

 Author's from the Generation from the Dictatorship include: Daniel Lainez, Jacobo Carcamo, Claudio Barrera, Constantino Suasnavar, Alejandro Castro h., Matias Funes, Miguel R Ortega, Oscar A. Flores, Raul Giberto Trochez, Enrique Gomez, Marcos Carias Reyes, Clementina Suarez, and Argentina Diaz Lozano.